d2l-ai/d2l-en/chapter_computer-vision/anchor.md

-In order to train an object detection model, we need *class* and *offset* labels for each anchor box, where the former is the class of the object surrounded by the anchor box and the latter is the offset of the ground-truth bounding box relative to the anchor box.
+In order to train an object detection model, we need *class* and *offset* labels for each anchor box, where the former is the class of the object relevant to the anchor box and the latter is the offset of the ground-truth bounding box relative to the anchor box.
 During the prediction,